Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 and which function calls will go to the new version.
-And the strict evaluation model in terms of processes and messages makes it possible to reason about what state each process is in, how it will update its state, and and how it will handle old or new messages.
+And the strict evaluation model in terms of processes and messages makes it possible to reason about what state each process is in, how it will update its state, and how it will handle old or new messages.
 All in all, Erlang feels like a low-level language, but not a Human low-level language, that tries to track the underlying computer hardware for efficiency, and more like a Houyhnhnm low-level language, that tries to track the underlying computing model for correct and reliable behavior;
 what makes it less than a high-level language is that it isn't easy enough